HidekiKawahara/CAPRICEP/README.md

 ## Links to installer of compiled stand alone application

+These installers are not up to date (30 Nov.
+2020).
+They will be updated by 2 Dec.
+2020;

 ### Installer for macOS
 [![macOS installer](macInstaller.jpg)](https://drive.google.com/drive/folders/1nLikx4MNhkP7XruCFxCyZhWOnN2tTCti?usp=sharing)
 Please download this folder as a whole.